jh3nd3rs0n/jargyle/README.md

 The option `-Pcoverage` can be removed if you do not want the aggregated test coverage reports produced.

-`mvn clean verify --projects=\!test-echo-server-performance,\!jargyle-distribution -Pcoverage`:
+`mvn clean verify --projects=\!jargyle-test-echo-server-performance,\!jargyle-distribution -Pcoverage`:
-Performs a clean build, executes all tests except the ones from the project `test-echo-server-performance`, skips building the binary distribution, and produces the aggregated test coverage reports.
+Performs a clean build, executes all tests except the ones from the project `jargyle-test-echo-server-performance`, skips building the binary distribution, and produces the aggregated test coverage reports.

-The argument `\!test-echo-server-performance,` from the option `--projects` can be removed if you want the performance tests to be executed.
-If the performance tests are executed, the results can be found in `test-echo-server-performance/target/performance-results/`.
+The argument `\!jargyle-test-echo-server-performance,` from the option `--projects` can be removed if you want the performance tests to be executed.
+If the performance tests are executed, the results can be found in `jargyle-test-echo-server-performance/target/performance-results/`.

 The aggregated test coverage reports can be found in `jargyle-report-aggregate/target/`.